THU-KEG/LLMAEL/README.md

     <a href="https://github.com/THU-KEG"><img src="https://img.shields.io/badge/THU-KEG_Group-blueviolet"></a>
 </p>

-This repository contains the data, code, and fine-tuned model for the [ACL 2025 WikiNLP Workshop] paper ***LLMAEL: Large Language Models are Good Context Augmenters for Entity Linking***.
+This repository contains the data, code, and fine-tuned model for the [CIKM 2025] paper ***LLMAEL: Large Language Models are Good Context Augmenters for Entity Linking***.

 <p align="justify">